-In the meantime, here are some books that feature that same spark of Black Girl Magic that we hope Josie’s new show will carry!
+Here are some books that feature that spark of Black Girl Magic!
 Scroll down and get your TBRs and shelves ready.

 Black Girl Magic Books